aimms/documentation/webui/page-manager.rst

 Adding a Dialog Page
 ++++++++++++++++++++++++

-Adding a dialog page is similar to adding a page or sidepanel.
+Adding a dialog page is similar to adding a page or side panel.

 Click on the Insert Dialog page icon |dialog| and give it any name you desire.
-You cannot give a name that you have already used for other pages,sidepanels or dialog pages.
+You cannot give a name that you have already used for other pages,side panels or dialog pages.

 .. image:: images/dialogpage_add.png
 			:align: center
 			:scale: 75

 Dialog pages can be added to any level in the page tree, just like any normal page.
 Unlike Pages, Dialog pages do not appear in the Menu (navigation) and can only be accessed via the page manager.
-Dialog pages have the same options of a page or sidepanel i.e Rename, Delete, etc. You can also move the dialog pages the same way pages can be moved.
+Dialog pages have the same options of a page or side panel i.e Rename, Delete, etc. You can also move the dialog pages the same way pages can be moved.

 The title and action buttons on the dialog page can be configured via the model.
 These are placeholders to depict how the atual dialog page would look.
 This also gives an idea of the usable area for adding widgets in the dialog page.

 .. image:: images/dialog_placeholders.png
 			:align: center
 			:scale: 75

+The dimension for each of the dialog pages are:

+#.
+Small: Width = 3 Columns, Height = 2 Rows.
+Here you fit add widgets with dimensopns that addup to 3 columns and 2 rows. eg: 1 widget with width = 3 columns or less and height = 2 rows or less OR 2 widgets with width = 3 colums or less and height = 1 row.
+#.
+Medium: Width = 6 Columns, Height = 3 Rows.
+Here you fit add widgets with dimensopns that addup to 6 columns and 3 rows.
+#.
+Large: Width = 8 Columns, Height = 3 Rows .
+Here you fit add widgets with dimensopns that addup to 8 columns and 3 rows.

 .. note::